Effective Teaching Practices | Program Design 2025-26

 This program incorporates design elements to maximize its contributions to several high-priority goals regarding evolving and strengthening the curriculum:

-- Fostering a more inclusive and diverse campus
+- Fostering a more inclusive and equitable campus.

 Most of the ACUE modules infuse equity and inclusion into their support materials, models and recommended methods.
-In addition, gaining a solid foundation in effective instruction will enable participants to be better prepared to take on the challenging practices that will be advocated in the CTLT's advanced workshops on equitable and inclusive instruction (i.e., the "Building Toward Equity" workshop series).
+In addition, gaining a solid foundation in effective instruction will enable participants to be better prepared to take on the challenging practices advocated in the CTLT's workshops on equitable and inclusive instruction.

 Each participant identifies a focus course that they expect to teach regularly, where they can implement ideas and explore approaches inspired during the experience.
 Over time, they can propagate those methods to all of their courses.